tdauth/dmdf/README.md

 * Create the archive TPoF.mpq from the directory "archive".
 * Create the executable TPoF.exe with MPQraft using this MPQ archive into the directory "E:/Warcraft III/"
 * Export the latest object data from the map "maps/Karte 1 - Talras.w3x" and import it into all other maps (if they use custom Doodads, only import the other parts).
 * Save ALL maps with the latest object data and code version.
 Use `src/Scripts/savemaps.bat` to save the maps automatically.
 Make sure that the script saves the maps without the "--debug" option for a release.
 Make sure that no syntax errors are shown anymore and it is saved successfully.
+Warning: When the maps are saved once, they contain the generated JASS map script.
+Therefore, a second save won't import the vJass code anymore.
+Hence, a manual save with the JassNewGenPack's World Editor is preferred.
 * Run the script `src/Scripts/makereleasemaps.bat`.
 This script creates all German release versions of the maps and prepares the English ones.
 * Open the prepared English maps (for example in "maps/releases/Arena/Arena<version>.w3x") with an MPQ editor and replace the file war3map.wts in the archive by the file from the same directory.
 * After having done this for ALL maps run the script "src/Scripts/makeenglishreleasemaps.bat" which creates the English optimized release maps.